castorini/anserini/docs/regressions-msmarco-doc.md

 ```

 This run was _not_ submitted to the MS MARCO document ranking leaderboard, but is reported in the Lin et al. (SIGIR 2021) Pyserini paper.

+As of December 2021, `SearchMsmarco` has been deprecated and replaced by `SearchCollection` (see [#1458](https://github.com/castorini/anserini/issues/1458)).
+The commands above have been retained for historical reasons only.
+The refactored (intra-configuration) multi-threaded implementation of `SearchCollection` (see [#1678](https://github.com/castorini/anserini/pull/1678)) generates output run files that are _indentical_ to those above.